grrroby/sc-infra-demo_docker_confluence/README.md

   Please use a `.env` to configure the version and the URL name.
 To customize use the `Caddyfile`.
   The sql is for my own testing with a broken team-calendar.
+  Pllease keep in mind to use a postgres and conflunece version that is compatible.